 What does it mean to be legally married?

-According to the Marriage Act, marriage in Australia is defined as a union between a man and a woman, entered into voluntarily, to the exclusion of all others, for life.
+According to the Marriage Act, marriage in Australia is defined as a union between two people, entered into voluntarily, to the exclusion of all others, for life.

 It doesn’t mean you now have sex, in fact sex is only limited by age and consent in Australia.
 And the consent part still reigns true in marriage.
 If one of you does not consent to sex, marriage doesn’t give the other right to take it.